The main COVID-19 vaccine we are using for primary doses in New Zealand is made by Pfizer-BioNTech. It is also known by its brand name, Comirnaty.

 You need 2 doses.
 The standard gap between doses is 3 weeks.

-Novavax is available as a booster at least 6 months after completing the primary course of any COVID-19 vaccine used in New Zealand.
+Novavax is available as a booster at least 6 months after completing the primary course of any COVID-19 vaccine used in New Zealand for people aged 18 and over.

 How vaccines are approved for use in New Zealand